 You may think that you can have some difficult conversations and can still have date nights and hang out with friends, but your partner might not be ready to pretend everything is fine.

-4Be More Gentle With Your Partner
+4 Be More Gentle With Your Partner

 erode connection in relationships," couples therapist Theresa Herring, LMFT tells Bustle.
 "For one thing, it makes both of you feel less loving towards one another.
 And, secondly, it almost always ends in your partner becoming defensive or shutting down."
 5 Accept That Your Relationship May Have Changed

-how their relationship was but rather creating a new relationship for them," clinical psychologist Dr. Piper S. Grant, PsyD, MPH tells Bustle.
+how their relationship but rather creating a new relationship for them," was clinical psychologist Dr. Piper S. Grant, PsyD, MPH tells Bustle.
 "This takes time, communication, openness within themselves and each other, and the ability to tolerate one's own feelings while hearing the other's feelings."
 But even if that relationship is gone, you can still work toward a happy, healthy one.
+6 Be Fully Present

 Not making eye contact with someone and giving them your full attention when they are trying to communicate with you creates an emotional gap in a relationship," counselor Monte Drenner tells Bustle.
 "This practice makes others feel they are unimportant and they will pull away emotionally over time."
 They need to feel like they're a priority right now.
 7 Try To Work Out *Why* You Hurt Them

 Showing your partner that you're working on the issue can make a huge difference.
 "Figure out why you did what you did and get some help ASAP so your partner doesn't feel you will continue with this bad behavior," Susan Trombetti,

 Show your partner you're trying to fix it by putting in the time.
 "Spend quality time together doing something you both love and find soothing," Trombetti says.
 "Perhaps that's going to a concert, planting flowers in your garden, or taking a hike.
 Whatever you enjoy as a couple, do more of it.
 It's the good times that help bond us and get you both past your difficulties.
 Nothing says 'I love you' more than the commitment of spending your time with someone.
 It shows you care."
 And quality time is the best way to build new memories together, so they can start to move past the feelings of hurt and betrayal.

 9 Listen To Your Partner